 While most business reporting focuses on stories of the ”new economy,” Western Folklife Center Media decided to focus on the people who make a living using traditional skills and creativity, asking basic questions: How do these economies work?
 Who are these people who choose to make a living this way?
 What do they gain, and what do they sacrifice by choosing to survive through a life of independence and tradition?
-The Folk Economy radio series was produced for Marketplace on Public Radio International in 2000 and 2001.
+The Folk Economy radio series was produced by Hal Cannon for Marketplace on Public Radio International in 2000 and 2001.

 Torah Scribe, Brooklyn, NY

 Drawing on instructions laid down by Moses in the Old Testament, a modern-day scribe carefully creates a Torah for a New York synagogue, using ink and parchment that he prepares himself.

 We accompany Mariachi musicians as they try and drum up business on a street in East Los Angeles that has come to be known as the Mariachi Corner.